The

 meeting if one is necessary.

-Q: Are members required to attend a minimum number of
+Are members required to attend a minimum number of

 events?

 A: No, for two reasons.
-First, reenacting is a hobby, and
+First, reenacting is

 real-life concerns like family, home, health and work take precedence.